Enrollment to kindergarten and schools

 • There are different mandatory vaccines for every child in Hungary, depending on their age.

-• It is advised to contact a pediatrician to discuss the vaccination plan for your child.
+• It is advised to contact a pediatrician or a health visitor to discuss the vaccination plan for your child.

 • You might be requested to show proof of vaccination during the kindergarten or school enrollment process.